 What the split says

-With 100% choosing “Be brutally honest” (1 total votes), this result leans toward keeping a private trust among SplitVote voters.
+With 67% choosing “Be honest.
+Tell them what you really see — even if they hate you for it” (3 total votes), this result leans toward standing by someone you know among SplitVote voters.
 That does not make that option correct; it shows which cost they are currently more willing to accept.

 Worth asking yourself